Hochul to strengthen gun laws, target online extremism and white supremacy in response to Buffalo mass shooting

 The edict is an expansion of New York’s little used 2019 “red flag” law, which allows prosecutors, police, family members, and educators to seek a civil order from a judge to have someone’s guns taken away if they’re deemed to be a danger.

-Less than a year before being accused of gunning down 10 innocent people, Gendron was contacted by State Police and underwent a mental health evaluation after mentioning murder and suicide when asked by a teacher about his plans following graduation.
+Less than a year before being accused of gunning down 10 innocent people, the shooter was contacted by State Police and underwent a mental health evaluation after mentioning murder and suicide when asked by a teacher about his plans following graduation.

-Since no further action was taken, there was nothing preventing Gendron from purchasing the Bushmaster semiautomatic rifle allegedly used in Saturday’s massacre.
+Since no further action was taken, there was nothing preventing the shooter from purchasing the Bushmaster semiautomatic rifle allegedly used in Saturday’s massacre.
 The weapon was illegally modified in order to increase its capacity, according to police.

 Hochul is also calling on state lawmakers to pass a package of bills “that will close loopholes” in laws in an effort to “combat gun violence.”

-Assault rifles were laid out on a desk beside what Hochul called an unregulated gun that can be legally modified despite New York’s already strict gun laws.
+An assault rifle was laid out on a desk beside Hochul, who called the weapon an unregulated firearm that can be legally modified despite New York’s already strict gun laws.

 “A completely legal sawed-off,” the governor said, calling its legality a “loophole you can drive a truck through.”